My Home and Alphabet group ‘GMUBH’

 During:

-The teacher can discuss if a student’s house is a house or a flat and ask him/her to describe the different rooms.
+- The teacher can discuss if a student’s house is a house or a flat and ask him/her to describe the different rooms.

 Note to the teacher:

-Flashcards: My home – Coming soon
+Flashcards: Things in a house – Coming soon

 Refer to the ‘LSRW’ Adaptation and Strategies given in the Main page of My Home and Alphabet Group ‘GMUBH’ if there are any neuro-diverse children in the class.